 Jim Kamanski, Alcure co-founder, JD

-Jim is a Los Angeles-based attorney with a practice background requiring extensive knowledge of medicine, and has worked with hundreds of health care providers as consultants and expert witnesses.
+Jim is a Southern California-based attorney with a practice background requiring extensive knowledge of medicine, and has worked with hundreds of health care providers as consultants and expert witnesses.

 Do I have to abstain from drinking for a period before I start?